 On Melbourne’s metropolitan train network, interior and exterior advertising is becoming more prevalent.
 Needless to say that I was completely surprised when I entered the train and was assaulted the advertising for the new film by formerly-known-as-The Rock Dwayne Johnson.
-Advertising inside a train seems to makes sense.
-Once inside the train, travellers become a captive […]

-For Week 1’s 1.1 Good design homework for Design: Creation of Artifacts in Society, I was required to consider the artifacts I use regularly and then briefly explain why I love it.
-I know the Coles Click & Collect service isn’t an artifact and it doesn’t really fit within the assignment brief like the Sipper lid, but it evoked […]
+I know the Coles Click & Collect service isn’t an artifact and it doesn’t really fit within the assignment brief like the Sipper lid, but it evoked a ‘I love this’ reaction from me (as required by the assignment brief) so I thought it would be okay.

 An interesting and perhaps unexpected pushback from Twitter users in response to Red Bull’s June 2014 promotion/advertising campaign on Twitter.
 It took some time, but Red Bull’s marketing team eventually responded to the majority of people who responded unfavourably to the promotion.
 They didn’t respond to some of the more provocative tweets.